How Much to Expect From a Car Accident SettlementBy Stewart J. Guss on September 29th, 2020

 So, to recap, economic damages can include costs for:

 - Medical bills currently due or already paid, including ambulances, emergency departments, doctor’s appointments, surgery, hospitalization, therapy, and medication

 - Damage to your vehicle or other property

 - Future medical bills you are expected to get as a result of the injuries

 - Wages lost from work due to the injury

-- Future wages lost from work, if you have to cut down on your time at work or can no longer work due to the injuries
+- Future wages lost from work, if you have to modify your responsibilities or can no longer work due to the injuries

 Non-economic damages often include the costs of:

 - Loss of consortium (physical affection from a spouse or partner)